dylanaraps/blag/src/motherfuckingwebsite.md

-# Your local Christian Website
+# ✝ Your local Christian Website ✝

-See this website?
-It's holy.
+No swearing on my Christian website.